Petrie Terrace, Queensland: History

 In 1936, Jean Trundle and Vic Hardgraves founded the Brisbane Amateur Theatres, an amateur theatre group.
 It was renamed Brisbane Arts Theatre in 1947.
 In June 1956, the group purchased "Dan's" second-hand shop on Petrie Terrace for £6,000 and built their theatre (also called the Brisbane Arts Theatre), making them the first theatre company in Brisbane to establish its own theatre.
 The theatre opened on 16 September 1961 with a performance of The Multi-Coloured Umbrella by Armidale playwright Barbara Mary Vernon.
 The theatre was badly damaged by a fire on 31 May 1964, reopening on 15 June 1965.

-On Sunday 3 June 1951, Archbishop James Duhig laid the foundation stone for the first Catholic Church in Petrie Terrace.
+On 3 June 1951, Archbishop James Duhig laid the foundation stone for the first Catholic Church in Petrie Terrace.
 On Sunday 6 July 1952, Duhig returned to open and dedicate the new church to St Thomas More.
 On 7 October 1973, Archbishop Francis Rush blessed the re-opening of the renovated and extended church building.

 In 1958, the Christadelphians built a hall on Petrie Terrace; the congregation (ecclesia) had formed in the 1880s but had used rented premises previously.

 In 1962, the Petrie Terrace Opportunity School was renamed the Baroona Opportunity School and in 1974, the Baroona Special School.
 It closed on 16 June 1995.

 In 2004, the Albert Park Flexible Learning Centre relocated into the former Baroona Special School buildings.
 The centre was originally opened in 1990 in Albert Park amphitheatre in the Brisbane CBD to provide schooling to homeless children.
 In 2000, it relocated to the Lady Bowen Building in Spring Hill, before the move to Petrie Terrace in 2004.

-In 2007-2008 the former Petrie Terrace Police Depot was converted to a retail precinct called The Barracks, which contains cinemas, restaurants, shops and offices with underground car parking.
+In 2007–2008 the former Petrie Terrace Police Depot was converted to a retail precinct called The Barracks, which contains cinemas, restaurants, shops and offices with underground car parking.
 The heritage buildings have been incorporated in the development.
 The Barracks has a walkway connection through to Roma Street railway station.